In brief

 To accompany your seafood, choose a Provence white wine: a rose or white Cotes de Provence pairs perfectly with the iodised flavours.
 The most serious restaurants offer a wine list with local selections that showcase the Var terroir.
 If you enjoy grilled fish, ask about the fish of the day: restaurants that work with fresh fish generally offer it by weight according to the catch, which is a guarantee of freshness.

-The Riviera beyond Sainte-Maxime: spots not to miss
+Beyond Sainte-Maxime: coastal spots not to miss

 If you wish to broaden your culinary horizons, the coast around Sainte-Maxime offers other remarkable destinations.
 To the east, Les Issambres and Saint-Aygulf offer small coves with discreet restaurants where you eat facing the sea in a relaxed atmosphere.
 To the west, the Saint-Tropez peninsula houses legendary addresses, but also simpler and more accessible restaurants, particularly in Port Grimaud and Cogolin.

 Do not hesitate to explore the perched villages of the hinterland: Gassin, Ramatuelle and Plan de la Tour offer different culinary experiences, far from the coastal bustle.
 Restaurants in these villages focus on local Provencal produce and often offer more advantageous lunch menus than on the coast.
 It is an authentic way to discover the region's gastronomy.
+See also our Gulf of Saint-Tropez restaurant guide for a broader picture.

-Our tips for choosing your waterfront restaurant
+Tips for choosing your waterfront restaurant

 Here are some recommendations for finding the best beach restaurant in Sainte-Maxime: